- Division of Fisheries and Wildlife

 “The best thing you can do to prevent conflicts with turkeys is to stop feeding them,” says Dave Scarpitti, MassWildlife Turkey Biologist.
 “Feeding turkeys, whether intentional or not, can cause turkeys to act tame and may lead to bold or aggressive behavior, especially in the breeding season from March through May.
 Once this behavior is established, it can be very difficult to change.”
 People are encouraged to scare or threaten bold turkeys with loud noises or water sprayed from a hose.
 A leashed dog may also be an effective deterrent.
 Mylar tape, balloons, or pinwheels can be used in and around your property as a deterrent to turkeys; however all these techniques may have variable success for turkeys that have become highly habituated around people.
 For more information on how to prevent problems with aggressive turkeys, check out MassWildlife's Tips for Wild Turkey.

-MassWildlife also reminds the public that the wild turkey is the state's official game bird and that the 2021 Spring Turkey Hunting Season begins Monday, April 26 and continues through Saturday, May 22.
-Licensed hunters with a turkey permit can harvest up to two bearded birds.
-The Young Adult Turkey Hunt will take place on Saturday, April 24.
+MassWildlife also reminds the public that the wild turkey is the state's official game bird and that the 2023 Spring Turkey Hunting Season begins Monday, April 24 and continues through Saturday, May 20.
+Licensed hunters with a turkey permit can harvest up to two bearded birds in the spring.
 To learn more about turkey hunting, visit MassWildlife's Wild Turkey Hunting Regulations.